Camille Pissarro: French Impressionism

-He soon reestablished his friendships with the other Impressionist artists of his earlier group, including Cézanne, Monet, Manet, Renoir, and Degas.
+He soon reestablished his friendships with the other Impressionist artists of his earlier group, including Cézanne, Monet, Manet, Bacon, Renoir, and Degas.
 Pissarro now expressed his opinion to the group that he wanted an alternative to the Salon so their group could display their own unique styles.

 To assist in that endeavour, in 1873 he helped establish a separate collective, called the "Société Anonyme des Artistes, Peintres, Sculpteurs et Graveurs," which included fifteen artists.
 Pissarro created the group's first charter and became the "pivotal" figure in establishing and holding the group together.
 One writer noted that with his prematurely grey beard, the forty-three-year-old Pissarro was regarded as a "wise elder and father figure" by the group.
 Yet he was able to work alongside the other artists on equal terms due to his youthful temperament and creativity.
 Another writer said of him that "he has unchanging spiritual youth and the look of an ancestor who remained a young man".